-- 12.23 A full-time administrator as defined in section 1.2 herein shall be appointed by and be responsible to the governing body or other legal authority for no less than the following: - (a) the management and operation of the agency; - (b) the implementation of policies, statutory and regulatory provisions;

-- (c) acting as liaison between the governing body and the professional and paraprofessional staff and the community; - (d) the preparation and implementation of an effective budgeting, accounting and reporting system; - (e) the establishment of standards of professional practice developed in cooperation with the governing board and staff; - (f) the establishment of policies and procedures governing the range of health care services provided by the agency; - (g) the establishment of a quality improvement program which includes a review mechanism for patient care management; - (h) the preparation of an annual report; - (i) the employment of qualified professional and paraprofessional staff; and - (j) for such other related functions as may be delegated by the governing body or other legal authority. - 12.24 In the event that a non-nurse is appointed administrator of the home nursing care provider or home care provider agency, the nursing service shall be under the direction of a registered nurse who is licensed in this state and who shall be responsible to the administrator for the management of professional services, the standards of practice, and other related professional aspects of patient care services.
+- 12.23 A full-time administrator as defined in §1.2 of these Regulations shall be appointed by and be responsible to the governing body or other legal authority for no less than the following: - (a) The management and operation of the agency; - (b) The implementation of policies, statutory and regulatory provisions; - (c) Acting as liaison between the governing body and the professional and paraprofessional staff and the community; - (d) The preparation and implementation of an effective budgeting, accounting and reporting system; - (e) The establishment of standards of professional practice developed in cooperation with the governing board and staff; - (f) The establishment of policies and procedures governing the range of health care services provided by the home nursing care provider or home care provider; - (g) The establishment of a quality improvement program which includes a review mechanism for patient care management; - (h) The preparation of an annual report; - (i) The employment of qualified professional and paraprofessional staff; and - (j) For such other related functions as may be delegated by the governing body or other legal authority. - 12.24 In the event that a non-nurse is appointed administrator of the home nursing care provider or home care provider, the nursing service shall be under the direction of a registered nurse who is licensed in Rhode Island and who shall be responsible to the administrator for the management of professional services, the standards of practice, and other related professional aspects of patient care services.